mfsuve/Feature-Importance/README.md

     required arguments:
       -x X, --X X           Path for a csv file to use as data -t TARGET, --target TARGET
                             Column number of the data to treat as labels (Negative values are supported to count from the end)

+### Example Usage
+For testing the module, you can run this command:

+    python feature_importance.py -x iris.csv -t -1 -f importances --all

+This command will create a folder called `importances` and save all plot images about the feature importances of iris data using all methods defined in the module.